 - Maximising the proliferation of high quality IoT cyber security good practice

-- Production of good practice materials: Extending contributions into working groups and creation of new working groups.
+- Extending contributions into working groups and creation of new working groups.

-- Exploring liaisons and collaborations with local institutions
+- Exploring liaisons and collaborations with regional institutions and standards bodies.

 Note: Grassroots refers to the IoTSF membership, hence ‘grassroots activity’ means that member volunteers are leading their own regional agendas and activity based on their local priorities and interests – whilst maintaining alignment to the overall IoTSF mission.